TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Quantum Condensed Matter/00 - Scalar and Vector Potential.md

 # Scalar and Vector Potential
 ##### Divergence and Curl
-The divergence of a vector field $\vec{A}$  is a scalar field representing the rate of change of the vector field's magnitude in all directions in a infinitezimal volume around a point.
+The divergence of a vector field $\vec{A}$  is a scalar field representing the rate of change of the vector field's magnitude in all directions in a infinitesimal volume around a point.
 It is defined as:
 $$\nabla \cdot \vec{A} = \frac{\partial A_x}{\partial x} + \frac{\partial A_y}{\partial y} + \frac{\partial A_z}{\partial z}$$
 where $A_x$, $A_y$ and $A_z$ are the components of the vector field $\vec{A}$ in the x, y and z directions respectively.